EwenQuim/renpy-graphviz/README.md

 label chapter_1: #renpy-graphviz: TITLE
 ```

 Before tags, you must write `renpy-graphviz` in a comment to ensure there are no collision with existing words in your VN.

-Here are the tags available
+Here are the tags available:

 - [TITLE](#TITLE-&-Gameover): style for chapters
 - [BREAK](#BREAK): breaks the current flow, for parallel labels for example
 - [IGNORE](#IGNORE): ignores the current label.
 Jumps to this label still exist
 - [GAMEOVER](#TITLE-&-Gameover): style for endings
 - [SKIPLINK](#SKIPLINK): avoid long arrows by creating a "shortcut" - read the doc below before using

-Case, spaces and separators are handled very loosely, don't worry about it.

 ### TITLE & GAMEOVER